GenadiKozarev/node-react-next-docker-kubernetes-ticketing-app/README.md

 #### dependencies notes
 - `ts-node-dev` - tool to execute the project in a development environment
+- `mongodb-memory-server` - copy of mongodb will be running in-memory in order to test multiple databases at the same time, hence be able to run tests for different services concurrently on the same machine

 ### knows issues
 - Issue 1: